Type: Income bond

 Tel: 020 7710 6906

-Keydatas secure income bond provides income or growth by investing in cash and insurance contracts.
+Keydatas secure income bond 3 is an income bond which provides income or growth by investing in cash and insurance contracts.

 Suitability to market: Good